 Green tea is often marketed as a miraculous weight loss beverage.
 Ads often say things like, “Drink green tea, the slimming brew!”
 While it’s true that green tea may have either zero or very few calories (depending on what you put in it), it will not proactively help you lose weight.

 Green tea is a healthier alternative to many popular drinks like lattes and mochas, but a drink with a low calorie count is not the same thing as a drink that eats calories.
 Green tea is only low calorie.
+So what does this mean?

 Are green teas naturally decaffeinated?